cyber-hydrology/FLO-SR-flood-super-resolution-model/README.md

 ## Data

 ### Required Downloads
 First, you need the flood data set to run the model.
-This data set can be downloaded at the data folder.
-And set a location in ipynb file.
+This dataset can be downloaded at the data folder and set a location in ipynb file.